osmosis-labs/osmosis/docs/developing/modules/spec-incentives.md

 ## Overview

-The purpose of incentives module is to provide incentives to the users who lock specific token for specific period of time.
+The purpose of incentives module is to provide incentives to users who lock certain tokens for specified periods of time.

-Locked tokens can be of any denom, including LP tokens, IBC tokens, and native tokens.
-The incentive amount is entered from the provider directly via a specific message type.
+Locked tokens can be of any denomination, including LP tokens (gamm/pool/x), IBC tokens (tokens sent through IBC such as ibc/27394FB092D2ECCD56123C74F36E4C1F926001CEADA9CA97EA622B25F41E5EB2), and native tokens (such as ATOM or LUNA).
+The incentive amount is entered by the gauge creator.
 Rewards for a given pool of locked up tokens are pooled into a gauge until the disbursement time.
-At the disbursement time, they are distributed pro-rata to members of the pool.
+At the disbursement time, they are distributed pro-rata (proportionally) to members of the pool.

-Anyone can create gauge and add rewards to the gauge, there is no way to take it out other than distribution.
+Anyone can create a gauge and add rewards to the gauge.
+There is no way to withdrawal gauge rewards other than distribution.

-There are two kinds of gauges, perpetual and non-perpetual ones.
+There are two kinds of gauges: **`perpetual`** and **`non-perpetual`**:

-Non perpetual ones get removed from active queue after the the distribution period finish but perpetual ones persist.
-- For non perpetual ones, they distribute the tokens equally per epoch during the gauge is in the active period.
+- **`Non-perpetual`** gauges distribute their tokens equally per epoch while the gauge is in the active period.
+These gauges get removed from the active queue after the distribution period finishes

-- For perpetual ones, it distribute all the tokens at a single time and somewhere else put the tokens regularly to distribute the tokens, it's mainly used to distribute minted OSMO tokens to LP token stakers.
+- **`Perpetual gauges`** distribute all their tokens at a single time and only distribute their tokens again once the gauge is refilled (this is mainly used to distribute minted OSMO tokens to LP token stakers).
+Perpetual gauges persist and will re-disburse tokens when refilled (there is no "active" period)

 </br>
 </br>